chrixbedardcad/FoodSimulator/README.md

 ## 🚀 Running the Monte Carlo Simulator

+Both command-line interfaces lean on the shared `food_api.py` module for loading ingredients, applying chef perks, scoring trios, and writing reports.
+The simulator exposes several CLI flags so you can automate balance passes from the
+terminal:

 1. Ensure you're in the project root and initialize the dataset implicitly by running the script.
 2. Execute the simulator with Python: